Francis Maude, Minister for the Cabinet Office, has won this year’s “Better information from government” award from top UK companies.

 The Cabinet Office is currently consulting the public on ‘Making Open Data Real’.
 The public consultation invites views on how we can best embed a culture of openness and transparency in our public services.
 It asks for opinions on important issues such as public right to data, usability and accuracy, and whether transparency has sufficient senior leadership support in public sector organisations.
 The consultation closes on 27 October 2011.

-- DUG’s 15 member companies are: Barclays, Boots, Camelot, Co-operative Group, E.ON, Everything Everywhere, GlaxoSmithKline, John Lewis, Marks & Spencer, Nationwide, Sainsbury’s, Serco, Tesco, The Children’s Mutual, Whitbread.
+DUG’s 15 member companies are: Barclays, Boots, Camelot, Co-operative Group, E.ON, Everything Everywhere, GlaxoSmithKline, John Lewis, Marks & Spencer, Nationwide, Sainsbury’s, Serco, Tesco, The Children’s Mutual and Whitbread.

 Education & Skills